 Malfoy continued to disregard her presence as she took a cautious seat beside him.
-The scent of his cologne was clogging her nostrils, but she had to admit, it smelled quite fascinating.
+The scent of his cologne was clogging her nostrils, making it harder for her to breathe.
 She snuck a glance at him and was relieved to find that he looked like his usual self, smug and conceited.
 His long blonde hair was draped over his shoulders, giving off the impression of royalty.

 “Now,” Professor McGonagall announced, “turn to your partner and rehearse the incantation.”